jeffjirsa/tablecleaner/README.md

 (CQL) column family and deletes data based on timestamps, ttls, or both.
 It is ported from an internal tool, therefore it is lightly tested, likely to have errors, and should not be used in production without running first on a test cluster.
-It is offered as a convenience WITHOUT IMPLIED WARRANTY.
+It is offered as a convenience, but expressly without warranty - this tool deletes data, and you need to test to ensure it is deleting the RIGHT data.

 The tool uses the datastax driver with a fairly small ```fetch_size``` (10) to page across the table.
 This will cause a large number of fairly